-The Mindful Postpartum Handbook; maternal self-care with the Alexander Technique
+The Postpartum Handbook; mindful maternal self-care with the Alexander Technique

 Becoming a mum (or having another baby) is life-changing and can be physically and psychologically challenging.
 This self-care handbook is based on research that took place at the University of Hull, UK looking at how women use the Alexander Technique in the postpartum.
 The rich research findings led to this book and will send women on a Exhausted mother sleeping in the sofa whole holding her baby - postpartum depression concepts practical and safe journey of self-care to benefit themselves, their baby and their family.
 The mother and her postpartum experience are at the centre of this illustrated spiral-bound handbook.
 The handbook shows in practical steps how learning Alexander Technique skills can create valuable personal resources to contribute to maternal well-being.